DanielRBowen/UE-VRHands-Template/README.md

 # UE4-VRHands-Template

+A newer more complete starter version without the objects is <a href="https://github.com/DanielRBowen/UE4-VR-XPlatform-Menu" target="_blank">here</a>.

 This is a Unreal Engine 4 template for VR Headsets with motion controllers.
 It features dynamic hands, touch screens, grabbable objects, and locomotion.

 The template supports UE4 version 4.21